Files / Russia

 Document Introduction

-Following the outbreak of the Russia-Ukraine conflict, the EU, the G7, and their allies imposed extensive sanctions on Russia, including a maritime oil import ban and a price cap, aimed at curtailing its sources of war funding.
-In response, to circumvent sanctions and maintain oil export revenues, Russia actively explored new markets and established a "shadow fleet," a phenomenon that has become a core issue of international concern.
+Following the outbreak of the Russia-Ukraine conflict, the European Union, the Group of Seven, and their allies imposed extensive sanctions on Russia, including a maritime oil import ban and a price cap, aimed at curbing its war funding sources.
+In response, to circumvent sanctions and maintain oil export revenues, Russia actively explored new markets and established a shadow fleet, a phenomenon that has become a central issue of international concern.

-At the operational level, the report reveals the various deceptive tactics employed by the "shadow fleet," including the use of flags of convenience, complex ownership structures, ship-to-ship transfers, and the disabling and spoofing of the Automatic Identification System (AIS), as well as the roles of countries like the UAE, China, and India in providing management services.
-Data shows that as of June 2024, this fleet transports an average of 4.1 million barrels of Russian oil per day, accounting for 70% of its maritime exports, primarily to countries like India, China, and Turkey, with activity in key shipping lanes increasing by hundreds of times.
+At the operational level, the report reveals the various deceptive tactics employed by the shadow fleet, including the use of flags of convenience, complex ownership structures, ship-to-ship transfers, and the disabling and spoofing of the Automatic Identification System (AIS), as well as the roles played by countries like the United Arab Emirates, China, and India in providing management services.
+Data shows that as of June 2024, this fleet transports an average of 4.1 million barrels of Russian oil per day, accounting for 70% of its maritime exports, primarily to countries such as India, China, and Turkey, with key maritime route activity increasing by hundreds of times.

-The "shadow fleet" poses three serious threats: over 72% of the vessels are old, leading to a sharp increase in maritime safety risks such as collisions and oil spills, with over 50 related incidents already occurring; the lack of proper P&I insurance exacerbates environmental pollution consequences and compensation difficulties; and some vessels are alleged to be involved in monitoring critical infrastructure, constituting a geopolitical security threat.
+The shadow fleet poses three serious threats: over 72% of the fleet consists of aging vessels, leading to a sharp increase in maritime safety risks such as collisions and oil spills, with over 50 related incidents already recorded; the lack of proper P&I insurance exacerbates environmental pollution consequences and compensation difficulties; and some vessels have been accused of conducting surveillance on critical infrastructure, constituting a geopolitical security threat.

-The report also comprehensively presents the international community's response measures, including targeted provisions in multiple rounds of EU sanctions, specialized sanctions by the US and UK, relevant IMO resolutions, and academic recommendations such as strengthening insurance oversight, expanding the scope of sanctions, and upgrading waterway control.
-The European Parliament, in October 2024, called for enhanced maritime surveillance and sanctions enforcement and plans to adopt a specific resolution on this in November, highlighting the urgency and importance of this issue.
+The report also comprehensively presents the international community's response measures, including targeted provisions in multiple rounds of EU sanctions, specialized sanctions by the US and UK, relevant IMO resolutions, and academic proposals such as strengthening insurance oversight, expanding the scope of sanctions, and enhancing waterway control.
+In October 2024, the European Parliament called for enhanced maritime surveillance and sanctions enforcement, with plans to pass a dedicated resolution on the matter in November, highlighting the urgency and importance of this issue.